 - Writing a

 General Comment on children’s right in the digital environment.
-The Committee will invite the public, including children, to share their views on this topic in 2020.
+The Committee is inviting the public, including children, to share their views on the draft general comment by 15 November 2020.

 - Organizing a